1. RACGP provost terms of reference

 5.1 Within their Faculty, the Provost is responsible for:

-- playing a key role in providing counsel and advice to the Faculty Board and its Chair on RACGP matters and providing historical and institutional knowledge,
+- playing a key role in providing counsel and advice to the Faculty Council and its Chair on RACGP matters and providing historical and institutional knowledge,

 - acting as an RACGP advocate, internally and externally,